Our methodology.

 - Pricing transparency (no hidden fees)

-- Scaling cost as team or usage grows
+- Scaling cost as the team grows

 Data Portability

-- Export completeness (all data, not just summaries)
+- Export completeness (all data, not summaries)

-- Standard formats (CSV, JSON, industry-specific)
+- Standard formats (CSV, JSON, industry)

 - Migration path to common competitors